dwshadle/florence-price-catalog/_texts/price-symphony_no3.md

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
 2. Gann, Kyle. "<a href="https://www.kylegann.com/Price3.html" target="_blank">Florence Price: Symphony No. 3 (1940).</a>" *American Symphonies*.
 2019.
-3. Jackson, Barbara Garvey. "<a href="https://doi.org/10.2307/1214357" target="_blank">Florence Price, Composer.</a>" *The Black Perspective in Music* 5 (1977): 30-43.
+3. Jackson, Barbara Garvey. "<a href="https://doi.org/10.2307/1214357" target="_blank">Florence Price, Composer.</a>" *The Black Perspective in Music* 5 (1977): 30&ndash;43.
 4. Shadle, Douglas. "<a href="https://newmusicusa.org/nmbx/plus-ca-change-florence-b-price-in-the-blacklivesmatter-era/" target="_blank">Plus Ça Change: Florence B. Price in the #BlackLivesMatter Era.</a>" *NewMusicBox*.
-Feb.
-20, 2019.
+February 20, 2019.
 {:.bibliography}